kaimacmaster/market-data-workbench/README.md

 # Market Data Workbench (React + TypeScript)

-A real‑time, data‑centric UI showcasing FE architecture, performance, and scalability.
+A real‑time, for fun, data‑centric UI showcasing FE architecture, performance, and scalability.
 It pairs **AG Grid** for high‑throughput tabular data with **TradingView Lightweight Charts** for candlesticks, pushes heavy compute into **Web Workers** (via Comlink), and caches snapshots in **IndexedDB** for instant loads.

 > **Why this exists**: A compact, production‑lean demo that mirrors a fintech workflow (grid + charts + streaming) and shows leadership across architecture, DX, and performance.
+This is not meant to be a real application, it was built as a hackathon to learn a bit more about fintech.

 ---